UMAprotocol/oval-demo/README.md

 ## Contracts Overview

 - **HoneyPot**: Represents the honey pot, which can be emptied when a price oracle returns a value different from a pre-defined liquidation price.
 The honey pot's funds can also be reset by its owner.
-- **HoneyPotOEVShare**: Acts as the oracle which retrieves prices from various sources like Chainlink, Chronicle, and Pyth.
+- **HoneyPotOVAL**: Acts as the oracle which retrieves prices from various sources like Chainlink, Chronicle, and Pyth.
 - **Test Contract**: Sets up the environment, including simulating price changes and testing the mechanisms for creating and emptying the HoneyPot.

 ## Deploy the Contracts